Floating Mosquito Repellent Candles

 I was just as determined as you are to find a better, natural alternative to repel mosquitoes.
 A combination of the best herbs, fruits, plants, and essential oils derived from such is key to solving the problem.

-You see, plants send off signals to attract insects that benefit the plant while out-putting signals that also keep other insects away.
-This natural phenomenon is very effective, for the reason that insects rely on smell and taste to locate their next meal.
+You see, plants send signals to attract insects that benefit the plant while outputting signals that also keep other insects away.
+This natural phenomenon is very effective because insects rely on smell and taste to locate their next meal.

 Take lemongrass, for example; it is a known plant that repels mosquitoes.
 When we plant lemongrass around our patios or plant it in pots for our porches, it deters mosquitoes from entering those spaces.